Ford recalls electric car power cables due to fire risk

 The company says the 120-volt cords came with certain 2012 through 2015 Focus electrics and some 2013 through 2015 Fusion Energi and C-Max Energi plug-in hybrids.

-Ford says plugging the cords into outlets that aren’t on a dedicated circuit or are on damaged circuits could cause wall outlets to overheat.
+Ford says plugging the cords into outlets that aren’t on a dedicated circuit or are on damaged, worn or corroded circuits could cause wall outlets to overheat.

-The company says it has reports of four fires but no injuries.
-In three of the fires, owners used extension cords, which Ford says owners should not do.
+The company says it has reports of four fires involving C-Max cords, but no injuries.
+In three of the fires, owners used extension cords, which Ford says it tells owners not to do.
+In the fourth fire, Ford says the cause was inconclusive but it does not believe the blaze was related to the cord.

 Dealers will replace the cords with ones that can sense high temperatures and shut off charging if necessary.
-Owners will be notified next week.
+Owners will be notified by letters starting next week.

+Ford says owners can keep using the original cords but should follow owners-manual instructions that spell out requirements for wall outlets.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.